 What you eat the day before has a large effect on your race, as it will help dictate how much energy is available to you at the start of the day.
 I recommend something simple and easily digestible.
 New potatoes, fish and vegetables is a personal favourite of mine, but listen to what your body wants, within reason!
 Next up, it’s time to head to bed, even if it’s just to lie down with the curtains drawn and your eyes closed, listening to a podcast or some music.
 Ideally you’d want to be drifting off by 9PM, but this is very difficult for some, so don’t stress yourself out too much, just drift off when you can.

-The race will normally start around 6AM, and you’ll want to get to the site for at least an hour before the start to drop off your special needs and streetwear bags, which normally have a cutoff of around 30 minutes before the swim start.
+Your Ironman race day will normally start around 6AM, and you’ll want to get to the site for at least an hour before the start to drop off your special needs and streetwear bags, which normally have a cutoff of around 30 minutes before the swim start.
 This is especially important if you don’t have friends/family supporting who can take items to the finish for you.
 If the swim start is a distance from the finish line Ironman will normally put on shuttle buses to take athletes from the town centre to the swim start from 3AM.
 If you are driving, make sure you’ve checked the athlete guide for information on the best area to park, don’t assume you’ll be able to roll up to the swim start and abandon your car next to transition.

 Many big hotels close to races will provide a special early breakfast for athletes competing, but check this explicitly beforehand rather than assuming.
 Breakfast is a personal choice, but I’ve had more success with gastrointestinal issues since I cut down on the lactose on race morning.
-We’re all lactose intolerant to a greater or lesser extent, and the emotions of race day combined with the exertion of racing can cause that big bowl of porridge to sit very heavy on the stomach, or even make a reappearance in the swim if you’re very unlucky.
+We’re all lactose intolerant to a greater or lesser extent, and the emotions of an Ironman race day combined with the exertion of racing can cause that big bowl of porridge to sit very heavy on the stomach, or even make a reappearance in the swim if you’re very unlucky.
 If you struggle to eat anything that early it’s worth grabbing something to go that you can nibble on throughout the morning.

 This is also a good time to put your trisuit, to prevent having to get changed in a portaloo at the race venue.